 Stalag Luft III

-This specific location was chosen for the German POW camp because it would be difficult for prisoners to escape – especially by tunneling.
-In fact, the Nazis took elaborate measures to prevent any attempt to tunnel.
-These measures included raising prisoners’ huts off the ground and burying microphones nine feet underground along the camp’s perimeter fencing.
+Stalag Luft III was located in Lower Silesia, near the town Sagan (now Żagań, in modern-day Poland).
+The camp was around 100 miles southeast of Berlin.
+This specific location was chosen to house a German POW camp because it was a difficult area to escape from, especially by tunneling.
+In fact, the Germans took elaborate measures to prevent any such attempts, including raising the prisoners’ huts and burying microphones nine feet underground along the perimeter fencing.

 Tunnels were worked on for nearly a year

-Bushnell hoped to get 200 prisoners out in a single attempt by digging a total of three separate tunnels.
-He figured that if a German discovered one of the tunnels, they wouldn’t imagine two more were also being built, and the evacuation plan could progress.
+In the Spring of 1943, over 600 prisoners at Stalag Luft III began digging tunnels, led by Royal Air Force (RAF) pilot Roger Bushell, who’d been shot down over France while assisting with the evacuation of Dunkirk.
+The squadron leader hoped to get 200 men out in a single attempt by digging three separate tunnels.
+He figured that, if a German discovered one, they wouldn’t imagine two more were also being built, and the escape plan could progress.